LLNL/llnl.github.io/about/faq.md

 <!-- START: Warning Box -->
 {% capture alertContent %}

-Even if your collection of repos are housed under another organization but developed on behalf of LLNL, they must go through the IM process (see the FAQ [How do I get my repo reviewed and released for GitHub?](https://software.llnl.gov/about/faq/#released)) and display the appropriate open source license and `LLNL-CODE-xxxxxx` release number.
+Even if your collection of repos are housed under another organization but developed on behalf of LLNL, they must go through the IM/RR process (see the FAQ [How do I get my repo reviewed and released for GitHub?](https://software.llnl.gov/about/faq/#released)) and display the appropriate open source license and `LLNL-CODE-xxxxxxx` release number.

 {% endcapture %}
 {% assign alertContent = alertContent | markdownify %}